Mr. Ricci and me in the beginning had agreed that his questions may trigger answers with a very wide range and many associations.

 What happens in your mind when you feel like having being part of a bad concert/performance and what is your usual reaction to that?

 This is a frustrating state which makes me feel ashamed.
 I usually try to analyze my mistakes to do better the next time.
 And talks in the group happen after the gig.
 In previous times, it also could happen that I reacted on stage and did things like taking my T-shirt off or saying something dull to the audience (what mostly nobody could communicate with).
 But in general that situation is very tricky: it can happen that, subjectively, I think it was bad and later when I listen to the recording it is brilliant instead and vice versa.
-I just received a CDR from the "just music" bass player Peter Stock, who recently digitalized nearly 40 years old tapes in an enormous effort of saving them.
-This particular one comes from a live radio concert of "just music" in Prague, April 1970.
+I just received a CDR from Just Music bass player Peter Stock, who recently digitalized nearly 40 years old tapes in an enormous effort of saving them.
+This particular one comes from a live radio concert of Just Music in Prague, April 1970.
 Shortly before we had been performing on the festival for Lenin's 100th year anniversary in Prerov.
 I had forgotten about this music.
 I thought that it was nothing, neither bad nor good.
 I listened to it yesterday and the music is unbelievably wonderful, just timeless.
-I can't wait for the next "just music" CDR, live at Liederhalle Stuttgart in the same year, recorded by the SWF Radio.
+I can't wait for the next Just Music CDR, live at Liederhalle Stuttgart from the same year, recorded by the SWF Radio in 1970.